pvaezi/price-scraper/README.md

 - `url`: The URL of retailer to scrape.
 - `category`: Freeform string of the category of products being scraped.
 If the string is separated by `/`, it would store them as a string of strings in the storage to account for sub-categories.
 - `brand`: The products brand.
 Scraped page must belong to a single product page at the moment.
 - `storage-config`: The type of storage to save the scraped data to.
 Accepts plurals.
-Can store into one or more storage repositories in a single scraping command.
+Can store into one or more storage repositories in a single scraping command in this format `--storage-config <storage_1_config> <storage_2_config>`.
   - Must include enum value for `storage_type` key, which indicates the repository class that needs to be used.
 The enum must exist in the supported [Enums](./price_scraper/enums.py).
   - `storage_options` is a freeform keyword argument dictionary that provides necessary arguments to the repository class instantiation.
 - `proxy-config`: The proxy configuration for Selenium.
 It is optional, but recommended to configure for large scale scraping.